Ayanfe-Mee/LITA_Sales_Analysis_Project-1/README.md

     1. The business owners may consider focusing their marketing efforts on regions where sales are strong to capitalize on existing demand.
     2. There is also an opportunity for increasing sales in low-performing regions by analyzing the strategies employed in successful markets.

-### Recommendations for Future Strategy.
-- Explore the factors contributing to the success of shoes and shirts in the South, North, and East regions to replicate these strategies in other markets.
-- Conduct further research to understand customer preferences in regions and products with lower sales to identify barriers to growth.

- ### Final Thoughts
- In conclusion, understanding the dynamics of the highest-selling products, and top-performing regions can provide, valuable insights for future business strategies.
-By leveraging this data, business owners can enhance their sales approaches and optimize their product offerings to maximize revenue.

  ### Screenshots of SQL Queries
  ---